 In addtion to her own kitchen studio, Hiroko taught as a guest instructor at Blue Ribbon Cooking School (Seattle), Dish it Up (Seattle), Chef's Kitchen (Edmond), J. Matheson (Everett), Seattle Yacht Club, Floating Tea Leaves (Seattle), and also taught professional chefs at IACP conferences.
 Her passion for food and life translate into creative, inspired fun food and classes, wherever she finds herself teaching.
 She has taught AIWF in Paris, Michelin star chefs in Provence, magazine editors in London, Tea ceremony in Sydney and Auckland, etc.

 Since 2002, Hiroko has been teaching "Chakaiseki," the formal meal served for the Japanese Tea Ceremony.
 Her highly successful Chakaiseki class has been featured by both local and international media.
 Hiroko also has taught children at summer cooking camps at Blue Ribbon for many years.

-Hiroko loves sailing on her beautiful wooden boat, DOLLY made by John Guzzwell who is one of the most respected sailors in Northwest, circumnavigated by his own made Trekka more than 54 years ago and recorded in Guinness book.
+Hiroko loves sailing on her beautiful wooden boat, DOLLY made by John Guzzwell who is one of the most respected sailors in Northwest, circumnavigated by his own made Trekka (1955-1959) and recorded in Guinness book.
 In 2008, she obtained official U.S. Coast Guard OUPB Captain's license.
 Now she also teaches sailing.
 She offers lunch cruise for a fun sailing class during the summer.

 HIroko is a MASTER of the Japanese tea ceremony (her tea name - SOYO) as well as calligraphy, pottery and Japanese art.
 She also loves swimming and tennis.
 Her life style is well rounded.
 She enjoys arts, music, sports, travels and people.